HuaizhengZhang/AI-System-School/README.md

 - Kubeflow: Kubeflow is a machine learning (ML) toolkit that is dedicated to making deployments of ML workflows on Kubernetes simple, portable, and scalable. [[GitHub]](https://github.com/kubeflow/pipelines)

 ## Data Prcocessing
+- Kedro is a workflow development tool that helps you build data pipelines that are robust, scalable, deployable, reproducible and versioned. [[GitHub]](https://github.com/quantumblacklabs/kedro)
 - Google/jax: Composable transformations of Python+NumPy programs: differentiate, vectorize, JIT to GPU/TPU, and more [[GitHub]](https://github.com/google/jax)
 - CuPy: NumPy-like API accelerated with CUDA [[GitHub]](https://github.com/cupy/cupy)
 - Modin: Speed up your Pandas workflows by changing a single line of code [[GitHub]](https://github.com/modin-project/modin)